mykel71/DataMedix-HealthCareDomain/README.md

 Migrate Data from On-Prem SQL Server to Azure SQL Database with the help of Microsoft Data Migration Assistant software.
   - There is another way of migrating data from on-prem to azure where i can utilize the SHIR (self hosted intergrated runtime)
   -

+After successful migrated data from on-prem to Azure SQL Database:
+  - Created revelant and necesary resources with our main resource groupo in Azure
+      - Azure data factory for ingestion and ochestration
+      - Databricks for transformation (Medallion Architecture)